Aziz018/NetPractice/IP_address.md

     => 172.16.0.0 – 172.31.255.255   (1,048,576 IP addresses)
     => 192.168.0.0 – 192.168.255.255 (65,536 IP addresses)
 ```

+### Static vs. Dynamic IP Addresses:

+- **Static IP addresses** are manually configured and do not change.
+They are useful for servers and devices that need a constant IP address (e.g., web servers, printers).
+- **Dynamic IP addresses** are assigned automatically by a DHCP (Dynamic Host Configuration Protocol) server and may change over time.
+Most consumer devices (e.g., laptops, smartphones) use dynamic IP addresses.

 ### Finding the Subnet ID: